Risankizumab (Skyrizi)

 Side Effects

 Risankizumab can lower your immune system’s ability to fight infections.
-Testing for tuberculosis and hepatitis should also be done before starting risankizumab.
+Testing for viral hepatitis and tuberculosis should be done before starting risankizumab.

-The most common side effects that may occur include injection site reactions, upper respiratory infections, headaches or fatigue.
-Serious allergic reactions are very rare.
+The most common side effects that may occur include injection site reactions (pain, redness, and swelling at the injection site), upper respiratory infections, headaches or fatigue (tiredness).
+Serious allergic reactions are possible but very rare.

 Tell Your Rheumatology Provider

-Before starting this medication talk with your physician about getting appropriate vaccinations to prevent infections.
+Before starting this medication, talk with your physician about getting appropriate vaccinations to prevent infections.
 You should also tell your provider if you are pregnant, planning to get pregnant, or are breastfeeding.
+Risankizumab has not been studied in people who are pregnant or breastfeeding.
 In general, patients who may become pregnant during treatment should use effective contraception while using biologic therapy.
-Risankizumab has not been studied in pregnancy and breastfeeding.

-Updated June 2025 by Kiren Sahni, DO, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated June 2026 by Elizabeth Graef, DO, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.